abdulla-ashurov/cpp-interview-questions/README.md

 ### 7. What are the standard class methods for a class?

+- Default Constructor
+- Copy Constructor
+- Move Constructor
+- Copy Assignment Operator
+- Move Assignment Operator
+- Destructor

 ### 8. What is an abstract class and what is it for?

+An abstract class is a class that cannot be instantiated directly.
+It serves as blueprint for other classes to derive from.
+An abstract class typically contains pure virtual functions (or virtual functions with no implementation) that must be implemented by its derived classes.

+Puerpose of an Abstract Class:

+- Define a common interface: It provides a common interface for all derived classes.
+Derived classes are required to implement the pure virtual functions.
+- Polymorphism: It allows you to work with different derived objects through a pointer or reference to the base class, enabling polymorphism.
+This is often used in desingning systens like frameworks, UI components, or plugin architerctures.
+- Prevent instantiations: Since an abstract class cannot be instantiated directly, it ensures that only derived classes with concrete implementations can be used.

 ### 9. How much memory does an object of an empty class A{}; take up?

+It takes 1 byte.

 ### 10. What happens to a function if you add the static keyword to it?
 In the context of a class member?
 In the context of a class method?

+When you add the `static` keyword to a member function in a class, it means that the function is not tied to a specific instance of the class.
+Instead, it is shared among all instances of the class.
+This function can be called without creating an object of the class.

+- Static member characteristics:
+  - It does not have access to the instance variables (non-static members) of the class, as it is not associated with a specific object.
+  - It can only access other static members (both data and functions) of the class.
+  - It can be called using the class name, like `ClassName::functionName()` or `ClassName::variableName`

 ### 11. What are the features of static class fields?

+- A static member variable is shared by all instances of the class.
+There is only one copy of the static field, regardless of how many objects are created from the class.
+Every object will access the same memory location for that variable.
+- A static field is initialized once when the program starts or when the class is first used, and it retains its value for the duration of the program.
+- It is not tied to any particular object.
+Even if no instances of the class are created, the static field still exists.
+- Static member variables can be accessed either via an instance of the class (though this is less common) or more commonly via the class name itself, e.g., ClassName::staticVariable.
+- Static variables are useful when you need to store information that is shared by all instances of the class.
+For example, a static variable could be used for counting the number of instances created for that class, or for storing a constant value that should remain the same for every object.
+- Static members can only access other static members of the class.
+They cannot access non-static members, because non-static members belong to a specific instance of the class.

 ### 12. What is the feature of constant class member methods?

+- Const Member Function: Declared with const at the end of the function, ensuring no modification of the object's state.
+- Const Objects: A const member function can be called on a const object, but it cannot modify any members of the object.
+- Read-Only Access: const member functions are often used for methods that only read or return values, ensuring no side effects occur.

 ### 13. How to change a class field in a constant class method?

+In C++, you cannot directly modify non-static class fields within a const member function because const methods guarantee that the object state will not change.
+However, there is a specific way to modify class fields inside a const method: using the mutable keyword.

+The mutable keyword allows you to specify that a particular member variable of the class can be modified even in a const member function.
+This is useful for scenarios where you want to allow internal state changes (like caching or counters) without modifying the external state of the object.

 ### 14. What methods can be called from constant objects?

+- A constant object can only call const member functions.
+These functions are guaranteed not to modify the state of the object.
+If you try to call a non-const method, the compiler will give an error because it might modify the object, which would violate the const contract.

+- Static member functions can be called on a constant object because they do not operate on the instance of the object, but rather on the class itself.
+Static methods do not require a specific object to be called and do not modify the object's state, so they are allowed.

 ### 15. What is a heap and a stack?
 Difference, operating principle

+Heap and Stack are two different regions of memory used for storig data during the execution of a program.
+They have different characteristics, operating principles, and use cases.

+Heap is a region of memory used for dynamic memory allocation.
+When you allocate memory using `new` or `malloc`, the memory is allocated from the heap.
+Memory from the heap is allocated during runtime, and the programmer is responsible for managing the memory.
+If memory is no longer needed, the programmer must be explicitly release it using `delete` or `free`.

+Stack is a region of memory used for storing local variables, function parameters, and return addresses.
+It operates in a last-in, first-out (LIFO) manner.
+Memory is automatically allocated and deallocated when a function is called or returns.
+When a function is called, its local variables are pushed onto the stack.
+When the function returns, the memory is automatically popped off the stack.

 ### 16. What is the difference between a pointer and a reference?

+- Defination
+  - Pointer: a variable that holds the address of another variable.
+  - Reference: an alias for an exisiting variable.
+- Nullability:
+  - Pointer: can be `nullptr`
+  - Reference: cannot be `null`: must refer to a valid object.
+- Reassignability:
+  - Pointer: can be reassigned to point to different addresses.
+  - Reference: cannot be changed to refer to a different variable.
+- Memory:
+  - Pointer: Takes memory to store the addres
+  - Reference: Takes no extra memory (just an alias).

 ### 17. What is a function pointer for?
 How to declare it?